joha4022/gamelabs/README.md

 Note: Even when using a .js file to seperate your API key from index.js, it will still be visible on browser developer tools.
 Look into utilizing environment variable and dotenv for future projects.

 ## Running GameLabs
 1. Run the files using the VS Code Live Server extension.
-Note: Without a live sever, the API requests will run into a Cross Origion Request (CORS) issue.
+Without a live sever, the API requests will run into a Cross Origion Request (CORS) issue.

 ## Additional Information/Credits
 1. Font Animation: https://alvarotrigo.com/blog/css-text-animations/